 Meaning and History

-The manga’s events occur in a universe where humans live in gated cities surrounded by triple walls to protect them from the cannibalistic giants of the Titans.
+The manga’s events take place in a universe where humans live in gated cities surrounded by triple walls to protect them from the cannibalistic giants known as the Titans.
 The action centers around a young man named Eren Yeager, who has vowed to destroy the humanoid giants for killing his city and his mother.
 The editors of Kodansha released regular chapters of the comic.

 The literary work is inspired by Japanese culture; as the author admitted, its key theme is the inner feelings of each person, which he presented in a fascinating and entertaining form.
-Throughout the plot, tied around Eren Yeager, the protagonist, and his friends make many discoveries for themselves and the world.
+Throughout the plot, centered on Eren Yeager, the protagonist, and his friends, they make many discoveries for themselves and the world.
 For example, it turns out that they live on an isolated island where their people have long been banished for crimes committed against other people.
 The further you go, the more mysterious the manga becomes.
 The energy of the mystery is reflected in the emblems.

 2009 – today

-The main element of the emblem was the name of the manga.
-At first, it was depicted in Japanese style – with the help of hieroglyphics.
-They have the structure of a destroyed stone wall and resemble flying-off pieces of masonry, once a powerful fortress.
+The main element of the emblem was the manga’s name.
+At first, it was depicted in a Japanese style, using hieroglyphics.
+They have the structure of a destroyed stone wall and resemble flying-off pieces of masonry from a once-powerful fortress.
 A wide range of gray colors was used: ash, graphite, silver, and metallic.
-There are violet flecks in local places, and through all the symbols, there are elongated lines.
+There are violet flecks in certain places, and throughout the symbols, elongated lines appear.
 The English title of the comic is located under them in small font.
-It is written in white Old English letters in lowercase and is located on a red-orange-yellow background as a long strip with narrowed ends.
+It is written in white Old English lowercase letters and is set on a red-orange-yellow background as a long strip with narrow ends.

 2014 – today

-In 2014, an English version of the logo was created with an original redesign of the letters, rendered in a gray-purple palette.
+In 2014, an English-language version of the logo was created, featuring an original redesign of the letters rendered in a gray-purple palette.
 Instead of the previous bright accents, the designers chose muted tones and a smooth texture with softly blurred shadows.
 Sharp contours gave the inscription a harsher, darker tone.

 The manga title is set in a typeface inspired by ancient Germanic styles, where elongated forms and abrupt shifts in stroke thickness create an atmosphere of tension and gloom.
 Instead of classic serifs, the letters feature prominent thickenings, emphasizing the weight and seriousness of the storyline.

 Beneath the English title are the Japanese characters 「進撃の巨人」 (Shingeki no Kyojin), written in a small, rough-edged font that matches the overall theme.
 The characters are marked with dark red stains resembling battle traces.
-A metallic texture adds to the warlike and dramatic feel of the logo.
+A metallic texture adds a warlike, dramatic feel to the logo.

-A faint yet cold glow around the inscription enhances the sense of unease and tension, highlighting the brutal and unrelenting nature of the “Attack on Titan” narrative.
+A faint yet cold glow around the inscription heightens the sense of unease and tension, highlighting the brutal, unrelenting nature of the “Attack on Titan” narrative.

 Font and Colors

 In addition to the text logos, the Attack on Titan manga has a graphic icon.
 It is associated with the characters, representing two wing feathers resembling knife blades.
 There are nine of them on each side.
-The feathers have a segmental structure and consist of three segments, except for the lower ones – they have only two fragments each.
+The feathers have a segmental structure and consist of three segments, except for the lower ones, which have only two fragments each.
 The right wing is white contoured, and the left is blue and solidly molded.
-They partially overlap and are enclosed in a pentagonal gray shield with a white border, by design reminiscent of a window.
+They partially overlap and are enclosed in a pentagonal gray shield with a white border, designed to resemble a window.